saab-simc-admin/palletjack/README.md

   - Write your commit messages in the usual Git style: a short summary in the first line, then paragraphs of explanatory text, line wrapped.

+  - For externally visible changes (either to users or tool developers), add a note in the changelog.

 - Test your code.

   - Code shall pass [Rubocop](https://github.com/bbatsov/rubocop) tests.
 See [.rubocop.yml](.rubocop.yml) for configured options.
 Rubocop is automaticallly run with the default Rake task.